agilasdev/42-Inception/README.md

 ## Docker Compose
 ## Container
 ## Inception
 A `Dockerized environment` for managing a `Wordpress` website.
 It leverages `Docker Compose` to orchestrate `containers` for Worpress itself, a database `MariaDB`, `Wordpress` and web-server `Nginx` for enhanced security and performance.
-This project allows for easy deployment and management of your WordPress website using Docker containers.
 # How does it work:
 ## Requirements
 You need to have `Git`, `GNU make`, `Docker` and `Docker Compose` installed in your machine.